nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 provided.
 This is because the backend processing for either one or both parameters provided by the user are different.

 MediVault adds a new stock record when a user update contains the `n/NAME` parameter.
-The old stock record still exists in MediVault, but it will not be visible to user when listed.
+The old stock record still exists in MediVault, but it is not visible to the user when listed.
 This approach solves the issue when a user is unable to delete a prescription record when the medicine stock name gets updated.

 ### Prescription Commands